veracode-research/research-paper-notes/Fuzzing/FairFuzzTargetedMutStrategy.md

 can fail to work across applications, so they define a cut-off based on rarity.
 Essentially, they find the branch with least hits and define the cutoff as the next power of 2 greater than that branch's number of hits.
+Using this, they find all the rare branches and attempt to target them.

 They define the notion of a mutation tuple and keep track of mutations that lead to target branches in the code.
 In particular, they focus on deterministic mutations, insert, updates, and deletes.
 They define a "mutation mask"
-function that determines whether the input generated from a given mutation on a location will likely reach a target rare branch.
-Using this, they can determine whether or not various mutations will likely continue to reach a target and thus whether to allow mutations to occur and test them as new inputs.
+function that determines whether the input generated from a given mutation on a location will likely reach a target branch.
+Using this notion and the set of rare branches, they take aim at the rare branches in an attempt to increase the likelihood that the rare branches are reached as mutants are added to the input queue.

 They discuss whether their definition of mutation mask is actually any good and also why their approach may not work on other targets.